DynamicaLab/hypergraph-bayesian-reconstruction/README.md

 ## Example: Zachary's karate club dataset

-Here are the steps to produce a sample of Zachary's karate club and display different metrics.
+Here are the steps to produce a sample of Zachary's karate club reconstruction and to analyze it.

 Because the network is known, the appropriate location to place the config file is `config/graph-data/karate.json`.
-The associated flag is then `-g`.
+The flag is then ``-g``.

-Before sampling, random observations must be generated.
+Before sampling, synthetic observations must be generated.
 The algorithm and parameters used to do so are specified in the config files.
 In order to produce this dataset, run
 ```bash
 python generate_data.py -g karate.json
 ```
-Note that hypergraphs and observations are transformed in binary files that are used by every script.
+This script serves the puropse of transforming hypergraphs and observations to a binary format, which are used by other scripts.
 This step is mendatory for any dataset.

-The histogram of this dataset can now be viewed with
+The histogram of the pairwise observations can now be displayed with
 ```bash
 cd display_results
 python observations_distribution.py -g karate.json
 ```
-and the hypergraph metrics with
+and the hypergraph information with
 ```bash
 python hypergraph_info.py -g karate.json
 ```
-To sample the structure and parameters from this dataset for the multiplex graph model and the hypergraph model, run
+To sample the structure and parameters from this dataset for the categorical-graph model and the hypergraph model, run
 ```bash
 cd ..
 python sample.py pes phg -g karate.json